adminero-it/eos-mac-wallet/README.md

 https://github.com/EOSIO/eos

 download, unpack, run terminal.app (cmd+space type terminal)
-navigate to simplewallet folder, type: cd Downloads/simplewallet-master (or other folder where you unpack archive) install libraries for cleos by command: ./install-opt (for some reasons may ask your password)
+navigate to simplewallet folder, type: cd Downloads/simplewallet-master (or other folder where you unpack archive)

+install libraries for cleos by command: ./install-opt (for some reasons may ask your password)

-type ./help for some help :)
+ * type ./help for some help :)
+ * use ./find-account if you want to check your record in snapshot file
-use ./cleos script instead of ./bin/cleos which is configured for our secure fullnode server over https connection
+ * use ./cleos script instead of ./bin/cleos which is configured for our secure fullnode server over https connection

 if you not familiar with CLI interface please feel free to ask us on our telegram channel https://t.me/eosemerge or by email: support@eosemerge.io
 </pre>